 Common Rust Areas on a Mk5 Golf GTI

 The main areas to check for rust are as follows (however, it can also occur in other places as well, just less common):

-- Front wheel arches (there was/is a dealer warranty for this) – this is problem your biggest area of concern.
-This rubber wheel arch liner rubs on the wing and wears away the paint, which leads to rust forming on the arches.
+- Front wheel arches (there was/is a dealer warranty for this) – this problem is your biggest area of concern.
+The rubber wheel arch liner rubs on the wing and wears away the paint, which leads to rust forming on the arches.

 - Rear wheel arches – same as above.

 - Rear chassis box areas

 - Underneath the badge on the boot – apparently this occurs due to a manufacturing error.

 It is not only important to look for present rust, but you should also keep an eye out for signs of past rust repair.
 Watch out for any areas that may have been resprayed or cut out and replaced.
 You should also check the service history and with the owner (however, don’t trust what the owner says completely as they may be trying to hide something from you).